wraymond/NOAA_nearshore_fishes/README.md

-# NOAA_nearshore_fishes
+# Analysis of NOAA nearshore fish database
-Analyses on NOAA nearshore fish atlas for Data Wrangling seminar with Franz Fall 2018
+This reposotory will house analyses on NOAA nearshore fish atlas for Data Wrangling seminar with Franz Fall 2018.
+Data are publically [avialable](https://www.fisheries.noaa.gov/alaska/habitat-conservation/nearshore-fish-atlas-alaska).
+The goal of these analyses are to test if habitat type plays a role in nearshore fish communities in southeast Alaska.
+Files in this repo are the data ('Data' folder) and various Rmd scripts that perfrom differnce data cleaning, preparing, and analysis tasks.